PSDI-UK/aiida-gromacs/docs/source/user_guide/aiida_sessions.rst

 Start/Stop AiiDA
 ================

 Regardless of whether you have switched off AiiDA or restarted your computer.
 To start recording provenance with this plugin, you will need to start up your AiiDA instance.
 Likewise, once you have finished using AiiDA, it is best practice to shut things down gracefully.
-These steps also assume you have already followed the steps within :doc:`installation` and have already a fully working install of the toolchain.
+These steps also assume you have already followed the steps within `installation <https://aiida-gromacs.readthedocs.io/en/latest/user_guide/installation.html>`_ and have already a fully working install of the toolchain.

 The first step in starting AiiDA is to activate your conda environment, for example: